ippokrates/met-desktop-manager/README.md

 In non-terminal environments (pipes, SSH without TTY) the picker falls back to a numbered prompt accepting ranges like `1,3,5-9`.

+`--list` and the plain fallback group apps under one header line per folder.
+The TTY picker has no headers, it sorts by folder with a `[folder]` prefix on each row.

 ## How it works

 ```